 RHEL based systems receive new network device interfaces with new IP settings applied along with incremented indexes in the interface names.
 For example, if the source system has two network interfaces eth0 and eth1, then the target system will obtain the network interface names as eth2 and eth3 respectively.

 RHEL 7 — In RHEL 7, Consistent Network Device Naming is enabled by default.
-Therefore no additional actions are required from a user/administrator perspective.
+Thus no additional actions are required from a user/administrator perspective.

 NM_CONTROLLED=noin ifcfg-* files) (Source: https://access.redhat.com/solutions/112643)

 - SSH to the source system as root.